17 Best Oscilloscopes for Hobbyists: Bonus Included! [2021 Update]

 Next, what is the bandwidth for the probes you’re using?
 Do they match the scope’s bandwidth?
 It’s ideal to use the same brand of probes as the device itself.
 This will decrease the likelihood of incompatibility and error.

 - Input Channels

 Furthermore, how many input channels will you need?
 Devices can have anywhere from 2 to 4 to 8 to 16 channels.
 The more you have, the more signals you’ll be able to compare.
 However, this will also increase the price.

 - Sample Rate

-- How much of the waveform detail can the scope capture?
-If you’ve study film or photography, it’s similar to the frame rate.
+Additionally, how much of the waveform detail can the scope capture?
+If you’ve studied film or photography, it’s similar to the frame rate.
 The higher the rate, the higher the quality and detail.

 - Record Lengths